Severn Bridge: Severn Bridge

-The Severn Bridge is located close to the former Aust Ferry.
+The Severn Bridge is close to the former Aust Ferry.
 The bridge is a suspension bridge of conventional design, with the deck supported by two main cables slung between two steel towers.
 In 1966 the cables supporting the bridge deck were spun from 18000 mi of wire.
 The main cables are each made up of 8,322 individual 5 mm wires.
 An unusual feature of the suspension cables carrying the deck is that they are not vertical, as for most suspension bridges, but rather arranged in a zig-zag fashion, with adjacent mounts closely spaced.
-The triangulation this offers is an attempt to reduce vibration, as is the use of Stockbridge dampers on the cables.
+The triangulation this offers is a measure to reduce vibration, as is the use of Stockbridge dampers on the cables.
 The bridge is 5240 ft long, consisting of a 3240 ft central span between the towers and the two 1000 ft side spans.
 The towers rise to 445 ft above mean high water and are of hollow box construction.
 The deck is an orthotropic steel box girder of aerofoil shape with cantilevered cycle tracks and footway supported from the box.
 The shape of the bridge was determined by the designers Freeman, Fox and Partners following wind tunnel tests for the Forth Road Bridge, after the original wind tunnel model was accidentally destroyed.
 The sections of the deck were built at Fairfield-Mabey in Chepstow, and each 132 tonne section was then floated down the river before being hoisted into position.